arielchuri/coreinteraction/assignments/recipe_style.md

-Make a copy of your recipe directory and style it using CSS.
+Make a copy of your recipe directory and style your new recipe using CSS.

 Use [my files](recipe_style/) as a reference.